MarkVelez/godot-simply-console/docs/console_guide.md

 ## Setting up the console

-First, activate the plugin as it will create an autorun script which is used to access the list of commands that the console can use.

-Once you have activate the plugin, you can create an instance of the console window, which can be found under `scenes/console_window.tscn`, inside of your game scene.
-*The console window is not persistent between scenes so you will have to add an instance to each scene you want to have it in.*
+First, you want to enable the plugin by going to `Project > Project Settings > Plugins` and then look for `Simply Console`.
+After this you will want to reload your project. *If you see errors pop up when you first install the plugin, that is to be expected, just enable the plugin and reload your project.*

+**Note:** As of `v1.4.0`, the console has been made "global", i.e., it is now persistent between scenes as it is added as a child of the console manager singleton.
+If you wish to keep using instances of the console, you can go to the `console_manager.gd` script which can be found at `addons/simply-console/singletons/`.
+Here you can change `GLOBAL_CONSOLE` to `false`. *The console will still be easily accessible through the `Console` singleton.*

 The console has built in limits for responses, character count and command history to save memory.
 These limits can be adjusted if needed by opening the console window scene and adjusting the `MAX_RESPONSES`, `MAX_CHAR_COUNT` and `MAX_COMMAND_HISTORY` variables respectively. *Note that MAX_RESPONSES limits the amount of paragraphs inside of the console which includes '\n' as well, so its possible for a single response to take up multiple response slots.
 This is however accounted for when trimming the contents of the console so the limit will never be surpassed.*